fluentverification/stamina-prism/README.md

 echo "export PATH=\$PATH:$(pwd)/stamina/bin" >> .zshrc
 # For bash users (Default on most Linux distributions)
 echo "export PATH=\$PATH:$(pwd)/stamina/bin" >> .bashrc
+# If you're on fish, dash, etc., we assume you know enough about your shell's .*rc file to modify the commands above as needed
 ```

 ## All command line options